Sessions traveling to Maine to discuss opioid crisis

 Attorney General Jeff Sessions is going to discuss the opioid and fentanyl crisis in Maine.

-The Portland Press Herald reports that Sessions will deliver his remarks in Portland at the U.S. attorney’s office on Friday, a day after attending a similar event in New Hampshire.
+Sessions will deliver his remarks in Portland Friday, a day after attending a similar event in New Hampshire.
+He will speak at 11 a.m. at the U.S. attorney’s office at 100 Middle St., his office announced Tuesday.
+He will not take question, according to the announcement.

 Sessions unveiled a task force in February to address the drug crisis.
 Its first action was to lend support to local officials in lawsuits against manufacturers and distributors of powerful opioid painkillers that are fueling the nation’s drug abuse crisis.